 O’Donoghue also says: ‘remarkable poems... they belong in an English tradition of visionary parable-makers... the book finds its perfect art-images in the restrained, fractured illustrations of Alix Emery...
 These are poems of the first importance....’

 In the Savage Gap: ‘Readers may find much in this publication to disturb… Dunnett has no pretensions towards being a cosy or reassuring writer… observation distilled with his own particular gift for language’ (Foreword); ‘the poems are original, bold, with imaginative insights and romantic but effective phrasing’ (Pennine Platform); ‘impressive work’ (Weyfarers); ‘Beautiful paper and typeface AND, joy of joys, poems to match’ (Envoi).

-Also, a recent comment on a poem which appeared in Weyfarers #95:
+And a comment on a poem which appeared in Weyfarers #95:

 'Dunnett in particular has me excited...
 Now I want to see more of his work' (New Hope International Review Online).

-And one from a few years back, reviewing a Frogmore Poetry Prize Anthology (Crabflower Pamphlets): 'Alan Dunnett's THE PARRICIDE is a dramatic monologue in the Browning mould that would not have disgraced the master himself' (JFH).
+And one from a review of a Frogmore Poetry Prize Anthology (Crabflower Pamphlets): 'Alan Dunnett's THE PARRICIDE is a dramatic monologue in the Browning mould that would not have disgraced the master himself' (JFH).